Brexit and the EU

 Future Partnership Project

 Together with the Royal Society, we’ve launched the Future Partnership Project.
-We’re asking individuals and organisations from across the UK and EU for their recommendations about how future research and innovation partnerships should work in practice.
+We’ve asked individuals and organisations from across the UK and EU for their recommendations about how future research and innovation partnerships should work after Brexit.

 Timeline of key dates

 - We publish recommendations from our Future Partnership Project, setting out a plan for future UK and EU partnerships on research and innovation.